 The Council also plays an advocacy role by working with the American and Saudi public and private sectors on issues affecting trade and investment.
 In this regard, over the years the Council has organized and convened formal discussions between senior executives of Saudi and American companies and government officials from the Saudi Ministries Foreign Affairs, Commerce, and Health and the U.S. Departments of State and Commerce.
 The opinions and commentary from these gatherings have informed both governments through policy papers and recommendations from business.

-The Council is governed by a bilateral Board of Directors, co-chaired by Abdallah S. Jum’ah, Chairman of Saudi Investment Bank, and Peter J. Robertson, Former Vice Chairman of Chevron.
-Board composition consists of senior executives from leading American and Saudi companies, such as Bechtel, Citigroup, GE, Exxon Mobil Corporation, Morgan Stanley, Ma’aden, The Boeing Company, Saudi Aramco, SABIC, Zamil Group, and Xenel Group.
+The Council is governed by a bilateral Board of Directors, co-chaired by Abdallah S. Jum’ah, Chairman of Saudi Investment Bank, and Steven Demetriou, Chairman and CEO of Jacobs Engineering Group, Inc. Board composition consists of senior executives from leading American and Saudi companies, such as Bechtel, Citigroup, GE, Exxon Mobil Corporation, Morgan Stanley, Ma’aden, The Boeing Company, Saudi Aramco, SABIC, Zamil Group, and Xenel Group.

 With offices in Riyadh, Saudi Arabia and the U.S., and a membership base of approximately 250 leading American and Saudi companies, the Council effectively utilizes its strong U.S. and Saudi government support, deep-seated market knowledge and contacts within Saudi Arabia, to accelerate the speed and ease of doing business in the Kingdom.